FAForever/wiki-pages/Play/Learning/Adjacency-Bonus.md

 When placed next to power generators, static artillery structures gain a rate of fire bonus which can be very significant, especially when considering that a 60% reload time can be achieved and how much cheaper 4 T3 power generators are than a T3 artillery installation.

-The reduction of reload time can be calculated with the following scheme if a unit is fully surrounded by the same type of power generator:
+The reduction of reload time can be calculated with the following scheme if a unit is fully surrounded by the same Tech Level of Power Generator:

--   10% discount for T1 power generators.
+-   10% discount for T1 Power Generators.
--   20% discount for T2 power generators/hydrocarbon power plants.
+-   20% discount for T2 Power Generators/Hydrocarbon Power Plants.
--   40% discount for T3 Power generators.
+-   40% discount for T3 Power Generators.

 The Aeon T4 Rapid-fire Artillery can achieve the maximum possible reload time discount of 20%.
-You can place a T1 power generator on each side in addition to a T3 power generator.
+You can place a T1 and T3 Power Generator on each side.
 For Salvation each T2 power generator gives 2.5% reload discount and each T3 gen gives 4.5% reload discount.

 This table shows all possible time values: